mapfish/mapfish-print/README.rst

 This will build three artifacts:  print-servlet-xxx.war, print-lib.jar, print-standalone.jar

 The `build` also builds the documentation in the `docs/build/site` folder.
-To deploy the documentation it should simply be copied to the gh-pages branch and then committed github will automatically build the updated site at: http://mapfish.github.io/mapfish-print/#/overview
+To deploy the documentation it should simply be copied to the gh-pages branch and then committed GitHub will automatically build the updated site at: http://mapfish.github.io/mapfish-print/

 If you only want to build the docs simply run